 When building a robust inbound link network, the key is to prioritise quality over quantity.
 When your blog content resonates with your readers, your chances of attracting inbound links go up as well.

-So, is blogging worth it?
+So, is a blog for business really worth it?
 It most definitely is!
 Blogging, unlike any other online platform, is the best way to show your business's human side to your readers.
-The content you publish on your blog helps build and keep your readers' trust, making the platform a formidable part of your content marketing strategy.
+Your blog content helps build and keep your readers' trust, making the platform a formidable part of your content marketing strategy.